 Read more

-Alexander Rommens will join the Quantum Device Lab as a research assistant in October 2023 alongside the Quantum Engineering MSc program.
+Alexander Rommens joined the Quantum Device Lab as a research assistant in October 2023 alongside the Quantum Engineering MSc program.
 His work is focused on the implementation of modular quantum computers using flip-chip architectures.
 Previously he worked on superconducting circuit design in the Bosonic Quantum Information group at PSI and loss in qubit flip-chips in the Hybrid Quantum Systems group at ETH.

 Read more